Edgar, King of England: Coinage

-The only coin in common use in late Anglo-Saxon England was the silver penny, but a small number of halfpennies were also produced and nine are known for Edgar.
+The only coin in common use in late Anglo-Saxon England was the silver penny, but a few halfpennies were also produced and nine are known for Edgar.
 Edgar's coinage is divided into two phases, pre-reform which broadly carried on the diverse coinage design of his immediate predecessors, and the major reform near the end of his reign.

 There had been an increase in regional variation in coinage in the reigns of Edmund and Eadred, especially in Northumbria, which switched back and forth between English and Viking control, and the permanent restoration of control over the north after 954 allowed a gradual return to the greater unity of Æthelstan's coinage.
 Edgar's pre-reform coin designs included Horizontal types, which continued from Eadwig's reign.
 The Circumscription Cross type was introduced under Æthelstan and was rare for the next twenty years, before becoming common under Edgar.
 The Bust Crowned type (see image) also became much more common in Edgar's reign.
 Edgar's early coinage is described by Naismith as "an important step towards the fundamental change" of the reformed coinage. Æthelstan's reign and Edgar's pre-reform coinage are the only pre-reform periods when the mint place was commonly shown, and even in these periods many coins did not show the information.
 Thirty mint-places are named on Edgar's pre-reform coins, and another six are inferred by numismatists for coins which do not show the town.
 There was a gradual decline in the standard of coinage from the reigns of Alfred and Edward the Elder until Edgar's reform.
 In most of the first half of the tenth century the fineness of the coinage was maintained at a high level, with over 90% silver.
 A few less fine coins were produced in the 950s, and the number increased significantly in Edgar's pre-reform coinage.
 The average weight of coins had gradually declined since the reign of Edward the Elder, and this continued into Edgar's time.